cestmarcel/uoft-fitness/README.md

 - This application uses the Express module for Node.js.
 Documentation is available under https://www.npmjs.com/package/express.
 Full documentation for Express.js is available under: https://expressjs.com/en/api.html
 - MongoDB is used as a database to store the workout plans.
 Documentation under: https://docs.mongodb.com
 - Mongoose is in use for this application as well.
 Documentation: https://mongoosejs.com/docs/api.html
-- Bootstrap is used to facilitate a the mobil-first setup of the application.
-Documentation under: https://getbootstrap.com/docs/4.1/getting-started/introduction/
+- Semantic UI is used to facilitate a the mobile-first setup of the application.
+Documentation under: https://semantic-ui.com/introduction/getting-started.html
 - Google Fonts is in use for the display fonts.
 More information available under: https://fonts.google.com/about